shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; 4.
 Testing procedure

 ## 1. Data Loading & Preprocessing
 The dataset used for this project was the Prostate 2D HipMRI dataset which can be found and downloaded [[here]](#here).
 The images consists of grayscale MRI scans of prostate tissue which was loaded and preprocessed using the custom data loader found in the [dataset.py](dataset.py) file.
-Because the images only have one colour channel representing the intensity of the pixels (grayscale images), each image is converted to a single-channel grayscale image using

-`transforms.Grayscale(num_output_channels=1)`

-This was done to ensure that all images have the expected format (1 channel, grayscale).

 ### Dataset Description
 The MRI images are stored in NIfTI (.nii or .nii.gz) format, and it was split into training, validation, and test datasets: